git

 -

-Fix git permission denied (publickey) by adding your SSH key to ssh-agent and registering the public key on GitHub or GitLab.
+Fix GitHub or git permission denied (publickey) by adding your SSH key to ssh-agent and registering the public key on GitHub or GitLab.
 Includes macOS Keychain setup.

 -